 The Snyder native earned a bachelor’s degree in kinesiology and health from Lubbock Christian in 1991.
 He was also an all-conference player at LCU for three seasons -- 1988, 1990 and 1991.

 He earned a master’s degree in school administration from Abilene Christian.
 At ACU, he helped lead the Wildcats to a Lone Star Conference runner-up finish in both the regular season and conference tournament his last season there.
-Holcomb and his wife Heather, who teaches in the Abilene Independent School District, have two sons Hunter (18) and Bryson (15).
+Holcomb and his wife Heather, who is a counselor in the Abilene Independent School District, have two sons Hunter and Bryson.